michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0130.md

 - adj: suggesting or suitable for a picture; pretty as a picture
 - adj: strikingly expressive
 ### Family
-picturesque: picturesquely, picturesqueness, unpicturesque+;picture: pictural, pictured, pictures, picturesque, picturing;pictured: unpictured;picturesqueness: picturesquenesses;picturing: picturings;unpicturesque: unpicturesquely
+- picturesque: picturesquely, picturesqueness, unpicturesque+
+- picture: pictural, pictured, pictures, picturesque, picturing
+- pictured: unpictured
+- picturesqueness: picturesquenesses
+- picturing: picturings
+- unpicturesque: unpicturesquely
 ### Examples
 - It’s a drive and a lovely little ferry rice from Seattle, and the Lummi Island setting also couldn’t be more Northwest picturesque.
 - Although printing the text on giant planks is picturesque, it doesn’t disguise that the show is as wordy as it is woodsy.